isaacs/node-tar/README.md

 - `prefix` A path portion to prefix onto the entries in the archive.
 - `gzip` Set to any truthy value to create a gzipped archive, or an object with settings for `zlib.Gzip()` [Alias: `z`]
+- `brotli` Set to any truthy value to create a brotli-compressed archive, or an object with settings for `zlib.BrotliCompress()`.
 - `filter` A function that gets called with `(path, stat)` for each entry being added.
 Return `true` to add the entry to the archive, or `false` to omit it.